-Dr. Garner is a certified scuba diver and enjoys being in the water and exploring underneath the surface whenever he can.
-Having lived in Sacramento for his residency, he is excited to return following two years in Seattle- partly for the livability and culture, and partly for the best Mexican food in the world!
+Dr. Garner is a certified scuba diver.
+He enjoys being in the water and exploring underneath the surface whenever he can.
+Having lived in Sacramento for his residency, he is excited to return following two years of living and working in Seattle, partly for the livability and culture, and partly for the best Mexican food in the world!
 He collects comic books, enjoys taking dance and music lessons, and spending time with his husband and two cats.

 Jason Garner, MD